davidkhala/fabric-common/README.md

 - make use of npm jsrsasign
 - make use of softHSM in node-sdk
 - [2.2] what is the lifecycle function for `peer lifecycle chaincode queryapproved`
-- [2.3] Hyperledger Fabric v2.3 introduces two new features for improved orderer and peer operations:
+- [2.3] Hyperledger Fabric v2.3 introduces two new features for improved orderer and peer operations
-        - Orderer channel management without a system channel
+        - [Channel Participation]:  Orderer channel management without a system channel
+            - translate `osadmin` into part of `khala-fabric-admin`
         - Ledger snapshot
 ## Fabric weakness
 - fabric RSA key support: